 How to Simulate a Basic IoT Sensor Dataset on PostgreSQL

-The Internet of Things (IoT) describes a trend where computing is becoming ubiquitous and embedded in more physical things.
+The Internet of Things (IoT) describes a trend in which computing is becoming ubiquitous and embedded in more physical things.
 For many of these things, the purpose of IoT is to collect sensor data about the environment in which it exists, e.g., oil wells, factories, power plants, farms, moving vehicles, office buildings, and homes.

-For creating a more advanced simulated IoT dataset, try the Time-series Benchmarking Suite.
+For creating a more advanced simulated IoT dataset, try the Time-Series Benchmarking Suite.

 To complete this tutorial, you need a cursory knowledge of the Structured Query Language (SQL).
 The tutorial walks you through each SQL command, but it is helpful if you've seen SQL before.